Pennsaid Side Effects

 Generic Name: diclofenac topical

-Note: This document contains side effect information about diclofenac topical.
-Some of the dosage forms listed on this page may not apply to the brand name Pennsaid.
+Note: This page contains side effects data for the generic drug diclofenac topical.
+It is possible that some of the dosage forms included below may not apply to the brand name Pennsaid.

 For the Consumer

-Applies to diclofenac topical: topical gel/jelly, topical patch extended release, topical solution
+Applies to diclofenac topical: topical application gel/jelly, topical application patch extended release, topical application solution

 Along with its needed effects, diclofenac topical (the active ingredient contained in Pennsaid) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.